-Saur has been active in the Middle East for over 15 years, mainly in Saudi Arabia, through managed contracts.
-From 2010 to 2016, the National Water Company (NWC) awarded a water supply and wastewater treatment management contract for the cities of Mecca and Taïf to a consortium led by SAUR.
+Saur has had an operating presence in the Middle East for more than 15 years; a presence that has been concentrated mainly in Saudi Arabia for contractual reasons.
+Between 2010 and 2016, the Franco-Saudi consortium led by Saur was contracted by National Water Company (NWC) to manage the drinking water supply and wastewater treatment services for the cities of Mecca and Taif.

-Working in partnership with Marafiq, the Gulf’s leading private water and electricity service provider, the Saur Group has been responsible since 2011 for the operation and maintenance of water supply, wastewater treatment and industrial cooling services for the new city of Jubail in eastern Saudi Arabia (population 250,000).
-In July 2014, Marafiq selected MaSa, the joint venture between Saur and the Saudi group, Marafiq, to operate and maintain the wastewater facilities and the water distribution network in Yanbu and Jubail, the two largest industrial cities in the whole world.
-More recently, in 2021, a Saur-led consortium won a major new contract as part of the country’s water infrastructure privatization policy.
-The contract covers the east of the country and provides 5.2 million inhabitants with water services.
+Working in partnership with Marafiq, the Gulf’s leading private water and electricity service provider, Saur Group has been responsible for the operation and maintenance of water supply, wastewater treatment and industrial cooling water services for the new city of Jubail in eastern Saudi Arabia (population 250,000) since 2011.
+In July 2014, Marafiq contracted MaSa - its joint venture with Saur - to operate and maintain the wastewater treatment facilities and water supply network for Yanbu and Jubail, the world’s two most densely concentrated industrial centers.
+More recently, in 2021, a consortium led by Saur won a new major contract as part of the country's water infrastructure privatization policy.
+This contract covers the supply of water services for 5.2 million people living in the east of the country.

 A priority country

-Anass Derraz, our Regional Strategy and Development Director for the Middle East, is confident that many contracts will follow.
-‘We have the experience and the ambition it takes to manage water for over 10 million Saudi people, in the northwestern, the eastern region, and hopefully the western region of the country.
-Saudi Arabia is a top priority country for us in the Middle East, along with other Gulf Cooperation Countries countries, where my colleagues are based.’
+Anass Derraz, our Group Director, Strategy & Development for the Middle East, is confident that many more contracts will follow.
+“We have the experience and ambition needed to manage water services for more than 10 million Saudis in the northwest, east and - possibly - west of the Kingdom.
+That makes Saudi Arabia a priority country for us, along with Qatar.

 The next 100 years